CurryOnPatat/mail-php-tracking-with-gui/README.md

 Simple mail tracking program that uses php, html, telegram bot, and a gui

 # The gui
-The gui lets you create specific links for the person that your ganna email, so you can see which person opend the email
+**The gui lets you create specific links for the person that your gonna email, so you can see which person opened the email**

-The gui also has a log book that shows you simple stats to show you which person opend the email and when.
+The gui also has a log book that shows you simple stats to show you which person opened the email and when.
 Want to see advanced stats? use the telegram bot so you can see ip and device(webkit)